ladder/ladder/README.md

  # }
 ```

-You'll notice that only the RDF graph for the Book object (on which it was called) is serialized.
+You'll notice that only the RDF node for the Book object (on which it was called) is serialized.
 To include the entire graph for related objects, use the `related: true` argument:

 ```ruby
 b.as_jsonld related: true